mckinney-stack/x-in-100s/angular-in-100s.md

 ![alt text](images/{D1A0159C-4A3C-4FFF-AC09-BFE4C7F5DCFB}.png)

-The end result is a simple and reliable way to compose comlex applications.
+The end result is a simple and reliable way to compose complex applications.

 As a developer, you can always count on a consistent experience between projects - and minimal decision fatigue.